 The traditional Master of Laws program is designed for students who wish to take full advantage of NYU’s extraordinarily wide range of course offerings and the diverse research interests of our faculty.
 Unlike students in the specialized LLM programs, candidates pursuing the traditional Master of Laws are not limited to a specific number of classes in one field, and they have the freedom to choose courses that match their interests.
 But this does not mean that they need to abandon their specialized interests in corporate, international, trade or other fields.
 For instance, those pursuing the traditional Master of Laws can still take a good number of international classes while focusing their studies in other areas.
 Students also have the option of expanding a typical research assignment into a master’s thesis, culminating their training with a significant scholarly work.

 Focus on Curriculum

 Some of these activities are tightly integrated with our academic programs.
 For example, after admission and before the course selection process annually, some students apply for the Transitional Justice Leadership Program.
-This selective program, which is pursued in conjunction with the LL.M. degree, provides students guaranteed enrollment in two of the main courses offered annually in this area, and the opportunity to undertake a related, academic-year internship with a New York international organization or NGO.
+This selective program, which is pursued in conjunction with the LLM degree, provides students guaranteed enrollment in two of the core courses offered annually in this area, and the opportunity to undertake a related, academic-year internship with a New York international organization or NGO.